 ***Official Data Request***

-Background: In a joint effort, the Utah State Board of Education Child Nutrition Programs and the Utah Department of Workforce Services are implementing the Pandemic Electronic Benefit Transfer (P-EBT) program for SY2021-22.
+Background: In a joint effort, the Utah State Board of Education Child Nutrition Programs and Utah Department of Workforce Services are implementing the Pandemic Electronic Benefit Transfer (P-EBT) program for SY2021-22.
 Under this program, students determined eligible for free or reduced-price meals under the National School Lunch Program or National School Breakfast Program that are enrolled in a qualifying P-EBT school may be eligible to receive electronic benefits on a card to support food and grocery purchases.

 Data to Submit: Round 4 will collect: 1) student absences due to COVID-19 as verified on the parent application for P-EBT and 2) reconsidered students (missed in rounds 1, 2 and 3 reporting).